 Greetings!
-I am a native of Atlanta, currently pursuing a PhD in the School of Public Policy at the Georgia Institute of Technology.
+I am a native of Atlanta and PhD candidate in the School of Public Policy at the Georgia Institute of Technology.

 I served as the Director of Research, Evaluation, and Planning at the Philadelphia Education Fund and as Secretary for the IEEE 7010-2020 Recommended Practice for Assessing the Impact of Autonomous and Intelligent Systems on Human Well-being.